Skip to Main Content

 Timing

-At present, candidates must file for congressional and state legislative primary elections by Mar.
-11, 2022, unless an incumbent running for reelection fails to file by that date, in which case the filing deadline is Mar.
+Candidates were required to file for congressional and state legislative primary elections by Mar.
+11, 2022, unless an incumbent running for reelection failed to file by that date, in which case the filing deadline was Mar.
 16, 2022.
 [Cal.
-Elec. §§ 1000, 8020(b), 8022] These dates may be adjusted in light of the extended deadlines for commission plans.
+Elec. §§ 1000, 8020(b), 8022]

 California prohibits redrawing district lines mid-decade, before the next Census.
 [Legislature of State of Cal. v.
 Deukmejian, 34 Cal.3d 658 (1983)]